fuhrman-lab/academic-kickstart/content/authors/jesse/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: Jesse is a postdoc in the Fuhrman lab, working on the CBIOMES collaboration.
-Please see jcmcnch.github.io for more information about his experience and interests.
+Please see https://jcmcnch.github.io and https://dornsife.usc.edu/labs/fuhrmanlab/people/ for more information about his experience and interests.

 interests:

-- Microbial Ecology
+- Marine Microbiology
-- Methods Development and Validation
+- Energy Conservation Mechanisms in Chemoautotrophs
-- Interactions and Networks
+- Laboratory / Computational Methods Development

 # Social/Academic Networking